This article will help you:

 - Use different formats and templates to communicate results

-This article looks at best practices for communicating results effectively to help evangelize data-driven decision-making within your organization.
+Once you have a solid A/B testing strategy in place, you'll want to communicate the results of your program.
+This article looks at best practices for communicating results effectively throughout your testing organization and to stakeholders.
+If you do this well, you'll evangelize data-driven decision-making within your organization.
 We also include flexible email and presentation templates (Keynote, PowerPoint) for sharing results.

 While this article primarily discusses sharing test results, we also have an article on taking action from the results you see on the Optimizely Results page.